hrnyc30-supernova/supernova-retail-app/README.md

 npm start
 ```

-To create a production build:
+To create a production build (for deployment):

 ```sh
 npm run build-prod